microsoft/VFSForGit/Atomic.md

             the virtualization root.
 The placeholder will be overwritten as part of the retry

-With this approach, each placeholder file that will be created will be moved in one at a time to their final location rather than moving all placeholders that may be present in a directory at once.
+With this approach, as we expand a directory, each placeholder file that will be created will be moved in one at a time to their final location rather than moving all placeholders that may be present in a directory at once.

-In a case where we crash (or the machine crashes, or the user kills the mount process) while expanding a placeholder directory, we will be able to recover by calling UpdatePlaceholderInformation on files that were enumerated by the previous attempt and creating the rest of the placeholders as expected.

-We need to call UpdatePlaceholderInformation in order to prevent data loss in scenarios where users manage to create files in the partially enumerated directory (if the kext is unmounted, the user can write files into the directory that will look like full files to VFSForGit).
-UpdatePlaceholderInformation currently will add any file to ModifiedPaths (which will make 'git status' begin tracking it, if any changes are present) and will one day be smart enough to only update files that are still placeholders.

 Designs where we moved an entire directory's worth of placeholders were considered, but were tabled in favor of this approach (making any expansion/hydration retriable).
+Atomic swapping of directories with rename_xp() causes xattrs and bits to be swapped as well, which would add additional complications.
+We were unable to demonstrate any scenarios that wouldn't be covered by the retriable behavior.

+In a case where we crash (or the machine crashes, or the user kills the mount process) while expanding a placeholder directory, we will be able to recover by calling UpdatePlaceholderIfNeeded on files that were enumerated by the previous attempt and creating the rest of the placeholders as expected.

+We need to call UpdatePlaceholderIfNeeded in order to prevent data loss in scenarios where users manage to create files in the partially enumerated directory (if the kext is unmounted, the user can write files into the directory that will look like full files to VFSForGit).
+UpdatePlaceholderIfNeeded will (in the future) fail if the file is not currently a placeholder.
+If this happens then VFSForGit's expansion code (that is calling UpdatePlaceholderIfNeeded) will need to update ModifiedPaths.

 All of the potential holes identified above are filled by this design, so I believe this to be our best bet to create placeholders in an atomic